mananaseri/mananaseri/README.md

 - 👋 Hi, I’m @mananaseri
-- 👀 I’m interested in laernin Phyton and MySql.
+- 👀 I’m interested in learning Phyton and MySql.
 - 📫 you can reach me by mana.naseri@gmail.com

 <!---